-The Angry Birds Movie is strictly for fans of the app and kids.
-For the rest of us, it’s two hours of inane humour.
+The Angry Birds Movie is strictly for kids and fans of the app.
+For the rest, it’s two hours of inane humour.

 The Angry Birds Movie Synopsis

-On Bird Island, cheerless Red is sentenced to anger management classes after his tantrum causes the premature hatching of a customer’s egg.
-He is resentful and humiliated, but gets to befriend Chuck, Bomb and Terence.
+On Bird Island, the cheerless Red is sentenced to anger management classes after his tantrum causes the premature hatching of a customer’s egg.
+He is resentful and humiliated by this punishment, but gets to befriend Chuck, Bomb and Terence.
 Not long thereafter, a fanciful boat full of pigs arrives at the island, with the captain, Leonard, proclaiming friendship and peace.
-Suspicious of Leonard’s real motivation, Red investigates and discovers the pigs’ true fiendish purpose.
-Red then rallies his fellow birds for a counterattack when the pigs succeed in escaping Bird Island.
-On arriving at Piggy Island, they decide to do so by firing themselves into the pigs’ walled city using a giant slingshot.
+Suspicious of Leonard’s real motives, Red investigates and uncovers the pigs’ true fiendish purpose.
+Red then rallies his fellow birds for a counterattack after the pigs flee Bird Island.
+On arrival at Piggy Island, the birds attack by firing themselves into the pigs’ walled city using a giant slingshot.

 Check out my other snappy movie reviews!